Investing in Staff Development Activities Over the Long Run Pays Off

 - All of our senses are engaged when we meet in 3D

 We as humans have a variety of sensory inputs that contribute to our perception of the world, and the people in it.
-Our 5 senses (plus our intuition) contribute to shape our views of the people around us, and contribute to our emotional intelligence.
+Our 5 senses (plus our intuition) contribute to shaping our views of the people around us and contribute to our emotional intelligence.

 2, Personalities shine in person